SolidBlock-cn/extshape/UpdateLog-en.md

 - Deleted extra item groups.
 Vanilla item groups are used instead.
 Besides, there are 4 other item groups in order to contain blocks (including vanilla) in sort of base blocks.
     - The issue that items are not sorted correctly in recipe groups is also fixed because of this change.
 - BlockMappings use more effective BiMap instead of ordinary Map any longer.
-Values of BiMap is unique, so it's more effective to get an inverse map.
+Values in BiMap are unique, so it's more effective to get an inverse map.
 - Added JavaDoc.
 - Referring to vanilla convention, English names of blocks in this mod are capitalised now.
 - Fixed naming error of quarter piece, vertical quarter piece and vertical stairs blocks in English.